How to Effectively Create & Distribute Content that Enables the Pipeline

 by Amy Kohl

-I recently led a fireside chat at Bregal Sagemount's conference, The Big Exit, where I discussed enabling your pipeline with demand generation.
+Last year, I led a fireside chat at Bregal Sagemount's conference, The Big Exit, where I discussed enabling your pipeline with demand generation.
 Let’s start with a quick self-assessment to see where you're at.
 If all four of the below are true, this blog isn’t for you—congratulations on having an operationally aligned sales and marketing team!

 1. You’re operating a full funnel (not just top funnel) content nurture program that enables your sales reps.